-The existing land use within the special permit segment is the primarily dominated by forested woodlots, oil and natural gas facilities, and limited seasonal camps and residences adjacent to the existing pipeline right-of-way (ROW).
-The topography throughout most of the special permit segment vicinity consists of broad rolling uplands punctuated with moderate slopes, as well as more limited low terrace and floodplain settings along second and third order streams.
+The existing land use within the Project is primarily dominated by forested woodlots, oil and natural gas ROW and facilities, with limited rural development (seasonal camps and residences) adjacent to the existing pipeline ROW.
+The topography throughout most of the Project area consists of broad rolling uplands punctuated with some moderate slopes, as well as more limited low terrace and floodplain settings along second and third order streams.

-The land use will not be changed as a result of either construction method, conventional open-cut or insertion method, since the FM120 Pipeline route is located within an existing pipeline ROW.
-However, the insertion method for construction of the FM120 Pipeline would require approximately 38.9 acres less of temporary disturbances to the existing land use than the conventional open-cut method.
+The FlexSteel insertion method would require at most a 52.8-acre limit of disturbance (LOD) whereas the open-cut direct bury method of construction would require an 87.0-acre LOD.
+The land use will not be changed as result of either construction method, open-cut direct bury method or FlexSteel insertion method, since the FM120 route is located within the existing pipeline ROW.
+However, the FlexSteel insertion method would require approximately 34.2 acres less of temporary disturbances to the existing land use than the open-cut direct bury method of construction.